 This possibility alone should keep analysts awake at night, because it is a straight-faced suggestion that the conventional wisdom is badly off, as it was in 2016.

 So, what happens if the pollsters are wrong again?
 Will their entire profession be put on double secret probation, or permanently discredited?

 President Trump continues on the stump around the clock, evoking memories of his legendary last two weeks of the 2016 campaign.
 He has put his reputation on the line in state after state.
-Thus, if Republicans defy history, keep the House and maintain or add to their narrow majority in the Senate, we can draw at least two conclusions: the pollsters are no longer worth the fortune they are paid, and this president has entirely changed how politics is done – for the foreseeable future at least, and perhaps forever.We value your comments!
-Please weigh in on our comment section below.
+Thus, if Republicans defy history, keep the House and maintain or add to their narrow majority in the Senate, we can draw at least two conclusions: the pollsters are no longer worth the fortune they are paid, and this president has entirely changed how politics is done – for the foreseeable future at least, and perhaps forever.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com